-The Best Detox,
+Transcript: The Best Detox

-There’s lots of talk these days about detoxing, but talk is cheap—our liver is actually doing it, all day every day, and if we want to detoxify, the best thing we can do is boost our liver’s own detoxifying enzymes … and sulforaphane is the most potent natural phase 2 enzyme-inducer known.
+There’s lots of talk these days about detoxing, but talk is cheap.
+Our liver is actually doing it, all day, every day.
+And if we want to detoxify, the best thing we can do is boost our liver’s own detoxifying enzymes.
+And sulforaphane is the most potent natural phase 2 enzyme inducer known.
 That’s one of our liver’s detoxication systems.

-Cells get crushed, the enzyme mixes with the glucoraphanin, which is a type of glucosinolate, and sulforaphane is born and the herbivore is like, ew, this tastes like broccoli and runs away.
+Cells get crushed, the enzyme mixes with the glucoraphanin, which is a type of glucosinolate, and sulforaphane is born.
+And the herbivore is like, “Ew, this tastes like broccoli,” and runs away.
 The plant uses it as a defense against nibblers and noshers.
 Little did broccoli count on a little lemon juice and some garlic, maybe a little tahini dressing.
 It’s our counterattack.

 Chew it or lose it.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.